AsthaRawat/biome/README.md

 ## Documentation

-Check out our [homepage][biomejs] to learn more about Biome, or directly head to the [Getting Started guide][getting-started] to start using Biome.
+Check out "https://biomejs.dev/" to learn more about Biome, or directly head to the "https://biomejs.dev/guides/getting-started/" to start using Biome.

 ## More about Biome